 Elona Jaquez is a mobile Product Designer based in Boston, Massachusetts.
 She currently works as the Principal Product Designer at Care.com leading the native app design and visual design for all platforms.

-“In my day-to-day design practice, I am fortunate to be one of the Product Design leads at Care.com, a platform that connects families with caregivers, which allows me to do meaningful work that I care deeply about.
+“In my day-to-day design practice, I am fortunate to be a lead Product Designer at Care.com, a platform that connects families with caregivers, which allows me to do meaningful work that I care deeply about.
 My primary area of focus is mobile experience design for native apps, visual design, and brand building.
-A “typical” workday for me can consist of collaborating with other designers and product managers, doing competitive landscape research of apps and features, brainstorming with cross-functional peers, sketching, wireframing or prototyping (as needed), working on pixel perfect comps in Sketch, designing iconography in Illustrator, animating in Principal, and light user testing.
+A “typical” workday for me can consist of collaborating with other designers and product managers, doing competitive user research of apps and features, ideation with cross-functional peers, sketching, wireframing or prototyping (as needed), working on pixel perfect comps in Sketch, designing iconography in Illustrator, animating in Principal, and light user testing.
 As a lead, I also work to keep the team running smoothly as we work together to create excellent experiences for our customers.
 No two days in Product Design are exactly the same, and that’s a big part of why I love it!”

 3. Andrew McKay

 Andrew McKay is a Sydney based Product Designer focused in the mobile app space.
 He’s worked with leading Aussie apps such as Domain, Atlassian, and Macquarie Bank but most recently launched his own friends-based app called Friendly.
-Andrew’s skill set is tailored around the Visual side of design specializing in the user Interface, motion, illustrations and all round aesthetics of the product.
+Andrew’s skillset is tailored around the visual side of design specializing in the user interface, motion, illustrations and all-around aesthetics of the product.
 Here’s how he defines Product Design:

-“One of the biggest differentiators between a traditional UX/UI role and a Product Designer is the lifecycle of the designer’s role.
-As a Product Designer, my role is to not only deliver to a client’s brief but to maintain and constantly iterate and improve on that product, based on the user base and the original assumptions evolving into new pathways.
+“One of the biggest differentiators between a traditional user experience role and a Product Designer role is the lifecycle of the designer’s role.
+As a Product Designer, my role is to not only deliver to a client’s brief but to also maintain and constantly iterate and improve on that product, based on the user base and the original assumptions evolving into new pathways.

 “As a Lead Product Designer, I work across multiple products at the same time, all living and breathing at different speeds under the one overarching brand.
-This takes that lifecycle one step further with my role now to not only evolve, iterate, and improve an individual product but to also make sure all products stay consistent, that no products diverge or get too left behind from our design system, and to oversee that all designers working under these products are working towards the same design direction and company vision.”
+This takes that lifecycle one step further with my role now to not only evolve, iterate, and improve an individual product but to also make sure all product development stays consistent, that no products diverge or get too left behind from our design system, and to oversee that all designers working under these products are working towards the same design ideas and company vision.”

 4. Charles Shin

-“At Warby Parker, we define Product Design as creating the best-in-class experiences for our customers no matter how they interact with our brand—through our website, apps, vision tests, retail stores, CX, etc. We believe there is an opportunity for Warby Parker and our design team to create effortlessly seamless experiences, and smart Product Design is an incredibly key component of that.
+“At Warby Parker, we define Product Design as creating the best-in-class experiences for our customers no matter how they interact with our brand—through our website, apps, vision tests, retail stores, CX, etc. We believe there is an opportunity for Warby Parker and our design team to ideate and create effortlessly seamless experiences, and great design is an incredibly key component of that.

 “I work on a product team dedicated to improving the e-commerce experience for returning customers.
-Depending on the scope of the project, a typical day involves a stand-up meeting with my team, close collaboration with other product designers, creating prototypes for usability testing with our UX researcher, and meeting with various stakeholders to ensure all perspectives are considered to achieve our project goals.
+Depending on the scope of the project, a typical day involves a stand-up meeting with my team, close collaboration with other types of product designers, creating and using prototyping tools for usability testing with our UX researcher, and meeting with various stakeholders to ensure all perspectives are considered to achieve our project goals.
 And one last thing is meeting with prospective designers because yes, we’re hiring!”